yt-project/governance/source/leadership.rst

 ----------------------------

-The goal of the groups within the yt project is to help focus member energy so that the yt project can grow, nurture, and develop a healthy group of contributors, reviewers and maintainers of the project.
-Each color-coded group encompasses many members of the community, but hopefully will help to direct and distribute project member energy.
+The goal of the groups within the yt project is to help focus member energy so that the yt project can grow, nurture, and develop a healthy pool of contributors, reviewers and maintainers of the project.
+Each group encompasses many members of the community, but hopefully will help to direct and distribute project member energy.